mEsUsah/craft-text2mathml/README.md

 # Text 2 MathML

-Craft field to convert text to MathML
+Craft CMS field to convert text to MathML

 ## Requirements
 This plugin requires Craft CMS 5.0.0 or later, and PHP 8.0 or later.

 ## Installation
 You can install this plugin from the Plugin Store or with Composer.

 #### From the Plugin Store
 Go to the Plugin Store in your project’s Control Panel and search for “Text 2 MathML”.
 Then press “Install”.

 #### With Composer
 Open your terminal and run the following commands:

 ```bash